amberframework/docs/guides/models/jennifer/README.md

 ## Installing Jennifer for Amber
-By default, Amber applications ship with
-[Granite Documentation](https://docs.amberframework.org/granite) a lightweight ORM for Crystal applications.
+By default, Amber applications ship with [Granite](https://docs.amberframework.org/granite) a lightweight ORM for Crystal applications.
 To begin using Jennifer in your Amber application you will need to follow a few steps to get up and running.

 ### Generate a normal amber app
 Begin by generating a new amber project (if you have not already).